 When the desert locust invaded the entire district last year everything completely changed.
 The locust wiped out crops which represented six-months of hard work for Felekech in a matter of hours.
 She watched helplessly while her farm was destroyed by the unexpected invader.

 “It was shocking.
-All crops and other products were destroyed, and nothing is more upsetting than this for a single mom like me who has no one by her side,” Felekech says.
+All crops and other products were destroyed.
+It was so upsetting for a single mother like me who has no one by her side,” Felekech says.

 Unfortunately, Felekech was not the only victim.
 All the farms in her village were devastated.